suggestionsbot/suggestions-docs/docs/docs/configuration.md

 _**Key:**_
 `< >` = Required
 `[ ]` = Optional

+**Note:** Although you're not supposed to type these placeholders, if you type them when running a command, the bot will ignore them.

+`|` = Means "or"
 `bot` = Refers to the Suggestions bot
 `administrator` = Refers to a user with the Manage Server `(MANAGE_GUILD)` permission
 `emoji set` = Refers to the reactions added to suggestions